astrorafael/emadb/README.md

 ### On hold mode

-The service can be set to an *on_hold* mode where incoming messages are enqueued in RAM instead of being written to the SQLite file.
+The service can be set to an *on_hold* mode where incoming messages are enqueued in RAM. instead of being written to the SQLite file.
 This can be useful to perform various database maintenance activities, whcih can include:

 * Data Migration & clean up
 * VACUUM
 * etc.

-To do so, set the `on_hold` flag in the config file to yes and reload
+To do so, set the `on_hold` flag in the config file to yes and reload.

 ### Updating the registered stations list ##

-emadb will only insert incoming MQTT data if the EMA station is previously registered in the database.While you can update the database itself using SQL commands, the preferred approach is to edit the master dimension JSON files, usually stored in the `/etc/emadb` directory.
+emadb will only insert incoming MQTT data if the EMA station is previously registered in the database.
+While you can update the database itself using SQL commands, the preferred approach is to edit the master dimension JSON files, usually stored in the `/etc/emadb` directory.

 Edit the files using your favorite editor.
 Beware, JSON is picky with the syntax.

 To **append** new data in these files, simply reload or restart the service.
 To **modify** existing data (i.e. changing longitude, latitude of existing stations), use the emadbload utility.

-Type `sudo emadbload -h` to see the command line arguments
+Type `sudo emadbload -h` to see the command line arguments.

 ### Real Time Data